 Certain drug crimes are punishable as Misdemeanors rather than Felonies.
 The unauthorized selling or distribution of certain compounds that have accepted medical uses may be punishable as a first-degree Misdemeanor.

-Florida also punishes drug trafficking, which generally encompasses the selling, manufacture, delivery, or transport across state lines of controlled substances.
+Florida punishes drug trafficking, which generally encompasses the selling, manufacture, delivery, or transport across state lines of controlled substances.
 Those possessing large amounts of drugs may also be prosecuted for drug trafficking.

 A person that possesses over 25 pounds of cannabis may be charged with a first-degree Felony.
 The possession of 28 grams or more of cocaine is also a first-degree Felony.